Dirk Bootsma: Career

-Bootsma retired in October 2002, he was succeeded as group research leader by Jan Hoeijmakers.
+Bootsma retired in October 2002 and was succeeded as group research leader by Jan Hoeijmakers.

 Bootsma died on 5 October 2020, aged 84.

 Honours and distinctions

 Bootsma was elected a member of the European Molecular Biology Organization in 1976.
 He was elected a member of the Royal Netherlands Academy of Arts and Sciences in 1983.
 Bootsma was elected a member of the Academia Europaea in 1991.

 Bootsma and Jan Hoeijmakers won the 1995 Louis-Jeantet Prize for Medicine.
-In 1996 Bootsma held the Rogier Soher Lecture of the International Agency for Research on Cancer.
-In 2000 he won the Mauro Baschirotto Award of the European Society of Human Genetics.
-In 2009 Bootsma's discovery of the relation between chronic myelogenous leukemia and the Philadelphia chromosome was incorporated in the Dutch canon of medicine.
+In 1996, Bootsma held the Rogier Soher Lecture of the International Agency for Research on Cancer.
+In 2000, he won the Mauro Baschirotto Award of the European Society of Human Genetics.
+In 2009, Bootsma's discovery of the relation between chronic myelogenous leukemia and the Philadelphia chromosome was incorporated in the Dutch canon of medicine.